annexare/Countries/README.md

 ## Contributing

-Everything's generated from `countries.json`, including SQL file.
+Everything related to countries is generated from `countries.json`, including SQL file.<br>
+Everything related to languages is generated from `languages.json`.

-But generated files are in repository, so in future please make changes to this file and run `gulp` default command.
+Generated files are in repository, so please make data related changes **ONLY** to files above and then run `gulp` default command to commit generated files as well.

 ## Credits